apiaxle/blog/_posts/2013-04-23-beautiful-apis-and-dogfood.md

 To summarise, the best way to design an API which is presenting your company's data might not be to represent your current products with a REST interface, but rather to design the API from scratch, keeping it as generic as possible.
 If you can rebuild the backend of your systems to use it then all the better.
+Once you've built the generic functionality you can better gauge what aggregations, endpoints and data can be exposed when customers are feeding back.